AI

 Why manual testing fails for your team

-So your coverage stays at 40%.
+So coverage stays at 40%.
 Sometimes 35%.
-The code that handles customer payments has fewer tests than the code that formats dates.
+The code handling customer payments has fewer tests than the code that formats dates.

-Claude Code test generation does not just write tests faster than humans.
+Claude Code test generation doesn’t just write tests faster than humans.
 It writes tests humans forget to write.

 When you point it at a function, it analyzes what that function does.
-Then it generates test cases for the happy path, the error conditions, the edge cases, and the scenarios your team did not think about because you were too close to the code.
+Then it generates test cases for the happy path, the error conditions, the edge cases, and the scenarios your team didn’t think about because you were too close to the code.
+Running on Claude Sonnet 4.6, Claude Code maintains coherence across extended sessions without losing track of your codebase context.

 Your test suite becomes your most accurate system documentation.
 Unlike that wiki page nobody updated for 8 months.